dmitrypol/dmitrypol.github.io/_posts/2017-05-13-redis-search.md

 When I first started using [Redis](https://redis.io/) I loved the speed and the powerful data structures.
 Over the years I used Redis for data analysis, caching, queuing background jobs and permanent data storage.

 The one feature I missed is built in support for searching records by value (not key).
 Coming from strong SQL background it was frustrating to be unable to do equivalent of `select first_name, last_name from users where email = ...`.
-In this post I will discuss several options on how we can implement search in Redis.
+In this post I will provide high level overview of different approaches on how to implement search in Redis.

 * TOC
 {:toc}